 Why we're working on food

-If we're to achieve a future where people and nature thrive together, we need to reconsider the types of food we eat in the UK and where and how our food is produced.
+If we're to achieve a future where people and nature thrive, we need to reconsider the food we eat and how it's produced.

 We work with business leaders and decision-makers to help transform the UK food system – in particular through the adoption of sustainable diets.

 Livewell is WWF-UK’s work on sustainable food consumption and looks at the food changes we need to make to achieve a One Planet Future.

 Livewell presents a diet – the Livewell Plate – which is healthy for people and our planet.
 Over the year’s we’ve developed Livewell Plates for four countries: the UK, France, Spain and Sweden.
 The last three were part of a European Commission funded project called LiveWell for LIFE, which aimed to show how sustainable diets can help reduce greenhouse gas emissions from the EU food supply chain by at least 25% by 2020 – whilst being healthy, nutritious and affordable!